 Connect the other end of the I/O wire to pin 3 (I/O output).

-Configure the I/O port in the camera’s webpage
+Configure the I/O port in the device web interface

-Go to Settings > System > I/O ports.
+Go to System > Accessories > I/O ports.

-This example explains how to set up the camera to start recording to the SD card five seconds before it detects loud noise and to stop one minute after.
+This example explains how to set up the camera to go to a preset position when it detects motion in the image.

-Adjust the alarm level according to your needs.
+Make sure you have set up the application according to your needs.

 Create a rule: